 Do Roombas fall down stairs?

-No, there’s no need to worry – Roombas are designed to avoid stairs and other drop-offs.
+No, there’s no need to worry – Roombas are one of the best robot vacuums designed to avoid stairs and other drop-offs.
 They use sensors to detect changes in floor level, so they know when they’re approaching a staircase.
 However, it may be that robot vacuums fall down stairs if the sensors become blocked or aren’t cleaned, so it’s worth taking precautions if you have a staircase in your home.

 For example, you should block the area around the staircase with furniture or baby gates.
 Depending on your model, you may also be able to set no-go zones and use virtual walls or magnetic strips to block the area off.